Potential-Luttuce/michaBella/README.md

  - Add button on Home to return to 'Landing'
  - fix nav bar
  - start adding content to 'content' section of page

+ * Edit year buttons to be round and shadowed